weisse/smart-static/README.md

 hide-dotfiles | It allows you to hide dotfiles | true ignore | It allows you to ignore resources.
 It works with an entire path or a single resource name | [ ] ignoreRegExp | It allows you to ignore resources defining regular expressions.
+It works only on file names | [ ] download<sup>(2)</sup> | It allows you to make resources downloadable.
+It works with an entire path or a single resource name | [ ] downloadRegExp<sup>(2)</sup> | It allows you to make resources downloadable defining regular expressions.
 It works only on file names | [ ] continue | It allows you to pass the request to the next middleware instead of ending it | false ignore-errors | It allows you to ignore server errors hiding them with a 404 | false

+1. Compiled files can be minimized, mangled and compressed as if they were been fetched already compiled.
+2. Downloadable resources won't be compiled, minimized or compressed.

 ### <a id="unit-testing"></a> Unit testing